jonathanhuml/topographic_autoencoders/README.md

 # Structured sparse coding

 Working project.
-Cooking with gas
+Cooking with gas.
+Let's see if we can get this on crisp

 ### Results